uchicago-cs/plrg/src/index.md

 | 2017-3-01? | TBA   | TBA    |
 | 2017-3-10? | TBA   | TBA    |
 | 2017-3-17? | TBA   | TBA    |

-## About

-The Programming Languages Reading Group, part of [PL research at UChicago](http://pl.cs.uchicago.edu/), is an occasional, informal meeting to discuss interesting PL papers.
-Food is provided.
-Visitors welcome!

-To receive announcements, sign up for the [`pl-readinggroup` mailing list](https://mailman.cs.uchicago.edu/mailman/listinfo/pl-readinggroup).

 To suggest a paper, [open an issue](https://github.com/uchicago-cs/plrg/issues?q=is%3Aissue) on the Github page.
 We'll close the issue when we schedule the paper.